jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-be too surprising to find out that the tactics used by criminals are very closely aligned to those used by Actors working on the behalf of their country.Ransomware (or some type of Extortion) appears in 92% of industries as one of the top threats.Figure 28\.
-Top Action varieties in
+be too surprising to find out that the tactics used by criminals are very closely aligned to those used by Actors working on the behalf of their country.
+Figure 29\.
+Top Action vectors in
+System Intrusion incidents (n\=1,789\)
-System Intrusion incidents57If these attacks were people, they would drink fine wine in restaurants, pontificate loudly on the vintage and drive cars made in Scandinavia.58And if you could hit the Like and Subscribe buttons, wed appreciate it.
+57If these attacks were people, they would drink fine wine in restaurants, pontificate loudly on the vintage and drive cars made in Scandinavia.
+58And if you could hit the Like and Subscribe buttons, wed appreciate it.
 Oh, wait, wrong platform.
 59And a visit to the dermatologist wont help.
 60Ah, wouldnt that be nice?
+Just the thought of it improved my mood.
+Ransomware (or some type
+of Extortion) appears in 92%
+of industries as one of the
+top threats.
+32
+Figure 30\.
+95% and 80% confidence intervals of adjusted incident cost for Ransomware
+Figure 31\.
+95% and 80% confidence intervals of ransoms as a percentage of victim revenue
+2024 DBIR Incident Classification Patterns
+61
+Cant tell you what, though.
+It is strictly confidential information.
+62https:www.ic3\.gov
+63Note that the source of this data is from ransomware negotiators, which might be a self\-selecting sample.
+Those who can afford to employ a negotiator in this kind of incident may also be targeted with higher ransom demands since they are likely to be higher revenue organizations. demand percentage.
+There were a few within the top 10% of cases reaching up to 24% of total revenue.
+Hopefully these ranges assist organizations in running risk scenarios with an eye toward potential direct costs associated with a ransomware attack.
+Of course, there are many other factors that should also be considered, but this is a good starting point.
-Just the thought of it improved my mood.2024 DBIR Incident Classification Patterns31Clearly, the major difference is what they do with that access.
+Clearly, the major difference is what they do with that access.
 The subset of criminals in this pattern who arent doing RansomwareExtortion are